Specification Principles

 | Explanatory notes | Note: appears in spec | If clarification is needed, the spec itself is unclear | Rewrite the statement directly |

-| Phase / pending markers | (Future), (v2), (暫定), TBD, TODO in spec body | Spec describes a decided target state; pending marks leave doubt about whether decisions are final | Decide now and write the state; for genuinely undecided items use Handling Uncertainty in spec-methodology, not inline markers |
+| Phase / pending markers | (Future), (v2), (暫定), TBD, TODO in spec body | Spec describes a decided target state; pending marks leave doubt about whether decisions are final | Decide now and write the state; if it is simply not covered, move it to Out of Scope with a tracking reference (see Scope Exclusions); for genuinely undecided items use Handling Uncertainty in spec-methodology |

-| Optional markers | (Optional) in spec | Either required for target state or not | Move to Non-goals or make it required |
+| Optional markers | (Optional) in spec | Either required for target state or not | Make it required, or move it to the exclusion category the discriminator test selects (see Scope Exclusions) |

 | Thinking traces | "Originally X, changed to Y"; "Considered A, chose B"; inline rationale ("because we chose..."); revision notes | Spec is the current target state, not a record of the journey or deliberation; rationale and history belong in commit log or ADR | Rewrite as the current decided state; remove the trace |